Apostle John’s Three Letters . . . 1 John 4:12–16a

 13This is how we know that we live in him and he in us: He has given us of his Spirit.
 14And we have seen and testify that the Father has sent his Son to be the Savior of the world (4:13–14).

 Where the Spirit of God is, there God is.
-Verse 13 informs us that we can be assured of having an intimate, one-on-0ne relationship with Jesus only because of the presence and power of the Spirit of God.
+Verse 13 informs us that we can be assured of having an intimate, one-on-0ne relationship with Jesus, only because of the presence and power of the Spirit of God.
 Putting v.
 13a in context, John's likely saying, Dear children: Don’t focus on subjective feelings.
 Instead, look in your life for evidence of the production of fruit of the Spirit.

 John is telling us that the first way for Christians to demonstrate love, as Christ has done with his sacrificial death, is to exemplify Christlike living by fully utilizing the Spirit-filled agape love of Jesus.
 It doesn't matter what we say or testify; it matters essentially what we do in our life.
 The second way we're to reveal our true agape love for Christians is demonstrated presently in v.
 14; it's in the apostolic message of the cross.
 We Christians are obligated to show practical love.
 For us to truly and meaningfully love someone, we must share with them the gospel of Christ — we need to "preach the cross" to them.

 We know that God sent Jesus to rescue us.
-Although nobody has ever seen God, we know that the Father God sent Jesus from heaven to earth for an essential purpose: to offer salvation to believers who admit their sinfulness and desire to be saved from sin and death (as shown in this Bible Project video titled "Khata: Sin").
+Although nobody has ever seen God, we know that Father God sent Jesus from heaven to earth for an essential purpose: to offer salvation to believers who admit their sinfulness and desire to be saved from sin and death (as shown in this Bible Project video titled "Khata: Sin").
 Elder John and his friends were there when Jesus lived with them; they saw Christ with their own eyes and were taught by him.
 They knew with certainty that he was the Son of God whom God had sent to this world.
 Subsequently, when Jesus went to heaven to sit at the right hand of the Father, he promised to send the Holy Spirit to dwell within each of his children.
 The fact that we have the Spirit within us, tells us that Jesus remains within us.

 The "we" in "we have seen," represents apostles: Christ's appointed eye-witnesses who testify to the facts concerning him.
 For us, the internal evidence of the indwelling Spirit (v.
 13) is confirmed by the external evidence the eye-witnesses presented regarding the fact that Father God had "sent his Son to be the Savior of the world."
 The purpose of God presenting himself in a flesh form on earth was to offer salvation to all who'd believe that he was their Savior.
-Jesus, who was the Word of God in heaven, took on a flash form while on earth as the Son of God to save us.
+Jesus, who was the Word of God in heaven, took on a flesh form while on earth as the Son of God to save us.
 He was named "Jesus," which means Savior and Lord.

 Verse 14's "we have seen and testify" speaks to Christians' duty, as Christ's apostles today, to bear witness to the world of this great truth: that God has sent his Son to be a Savior.
 John expounds on the love of God by presenting "evidence" that Father God had certainly manifested his love.
 In v.
 14, he reiterates such evidence by saying that he'd actually seen him who'd been sent; as a consequence, he had the clearest demonstration that what he deemed so essential had actually occurred.
 We apostles, Christ's appointed eye-witnesses, are also to testify to the facts concerning Jesus as John had done.
 The Spirit of God is the Spirit of love.
-The stipulation of the gospel related to the forgiveness of sin and the salvation of sinners as a direct outcome of God's glory and justice shows that "God is love."
+The stipulation of the gospel, related to the forgiveness of sin and the salvation of sinners, as a direct outcome of God's glory and justice, shows that "God is love."

 What exactly is the apostolic message of the cross?
 John first states the apostolic testimony about Christ in v.
 14, before applying it to the one who confesses this truth (v.
 15).
 He states this essential message in the next verse.